kenoxa/svelkit/packages/graphql/README.md

 ## Why?

-Existing solutions ([graphql-svelte](https://www.npmjs.com/package/graphql-svelte), [@urql/svelte](https://github.com/FormidableLabs/urql/tree/main/packages/svelte-urql), and [others](https://www.npmjs.com/search?q=svelte%20graphql)) didn't provide the API we were looking for, features we would not need or were to heavy.
+Existing solutions ([graphql-svelte](https://www.npmjs.com/package/graphql-svelte), [@urql/svelte](https://github.com/FormidableLabs/urql/tree/main/packages/svelte-urql), and [others](https://www.npmjs.com/search?q=svelte%20graphql)) didn't provide the API we were looking for, features we would not need or are to heavy.

 This solutions focuses on a _native_ svelte API using [svelte/store](https://svelte.dev/docs#svelte_store).